Crosstalk- and charge-noise-induced multiqubit decoherence in exchange-coupled quantum dot spin qubit arrays: Introduction

 We begin by numerically calculating the return probability as a function of time using an alternating arrangement of spins, $\ket{\Psi_0}=\ket{\downarrow\uparrow\downarrow\cdots}$, as the initial state.
 We then extract the decoherence time $T_2^\ast$ from this return probability by finding the best empirical fit to an envelope of the form,

 We provide plots of our results for the chain and ring geometries as a function of $L$, as well as a table of all of our results, for four values of $\sigma_J$.
 We find that our results for the chain and ring geometries fit power laws, i.e., $T_2^\ast\propto L^{-\gamma}$, very well, and we report our results for the exponent $\gamma$ for several values of $\sigma_J$.
 We find that, for the ring geometry, $\gamma$ tends to decrease with increasing $\sigma_J$, while, for the chain geometry, $\gamma$ instead trends upward.
 We also compare different multiqubit geometries for a given number of qubits, and find that $T_2^\ast$ can vary greatly for fixed $L$ depending on the geometry, sometimes even by an order of magnitude.
 Overall, we see that $T_2^\ast$ decreases with increasing $L$, regardless of the specific geometry considered.
-We also provide the values of $\alpha$ obtained from this fit; we find that, for small system sizes (at most $4$), $\alpha=2$, and thus the decay has a Gaussian profile, as found in the previous work.
-However, for larger system sizes, smaller values of $\alpha$ are found, thus indicating that the decay of the system is no longer Gaussian for such large systems, and may be approaching an exponential decay..
+We also provide the values of $\alpha$ obtained from this fit; we find that, for small system sizes (at most four spins), $\alpha=2$, and thus the decay has a Gaussian profile, as found in the previous work.
+However, for larger system sizes, smaller values of $\alpha$ are found, thus indicating that the decay of the system is no longer Gaussian for such large systems, and may be approaching an exponential decay.
+We note that a similar work considering just two qubits \cite{s41534-022-00523-5} found similar results, with the only difference between the Gaussian and exponential regimes being the strength of the noise; there was no fundamental difference in its nature.